Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 Facing disciplinary proceedings either by your regulator or employer

 Many people find peer support helps them, but it is not for everyone.
+If you are already receiving professional psychiatric or therapeutic care then peer support may not be appropriate.
 Before considering making an application, think about the following:

 Am I comfortable talking about my experiences to new people?
 Talking about your experiences can make you feel more aware of your thoughts and emotions.